caravangelo/Inflationary-Butterfly/README.md

 There are three animations, each corresponding to a case presented in the paper.

-The left panel of the animation shows 2D snapshots of the inflaton field $\phi$ as a function of $e$-fold time $N$.
+The left panel of the animation shows 2D snapshots of the inflaton field $\phi$ as a function of e-fold time $N$.
 The right panel displays the 1-point probability density function (PDF) of inflaton field values across the simulation, overlapped with a plot of the potential (in green).
 For definitions and notations, please refer to the paper.

 ## Setup 1: perturbative